mikehardy/google-analytics-java/README.md

 It can be initialized with two types of information.
 Set of information called configuration (via `GoogleAnalyticsConfig`), which is used by the library and default request settings (`DefaultRequest`), which defines the default attributes for all subsequent requests.

-Builder also provides typed methods to set most-relavent attributes of default request for readability.
+Builder also provides typed methods to set most-relevant attributes of default request for readability.

 Simplified initialization with all defaults is as follows.